The ability to work from home is one of the marvels of the modern age.

 Lister says research has shown that having pets present when you work has a calming effect.

 “It goes to the issue of stress,” she says.

 8. You dislike the work environment

 People who telecommute often are looking for more comfortable and relaxed places to do their jobs, Reynolds says.

 There are no rules for what constitutes a home office.
 You’ll be free to experiment and create an environment that enables you to be most productive.

-9. You loathe your work attire — or want to slash the expense
+9. You loathe work attire — or want to slash the expense

 Some people hate conforming to workplace dress codes, says Lister.
 They prefer to wear casual clothing when they work.

 When you’re at home, you can decide what to wear.
-You can get cozy in a robe and slippers and no one will be the wiser.
-Just be sure to look presentable for virtual meetings.
+Get cozy in a robe and slippers, and no one will be the wiser.
+Just be sure to look presentable for any virtual meetings online.

 What do you consider the best reason to work from home?
 Share with us by commenting below or over on our Facebook page.